Financial Aid Programs

 Timeframe

-In addition to the pace requirement the maximum amount of credits a student may attempt toward their degree cannot exceed 150% of the credits required for their program.
+The maximum amount of credits a student may attempt toward their degree cannot exceed 150% of the credits required for their program.

-• Students pursuing an Associate Degree program must complete their program within 90 credit hours to retain financial aid eligibility.
+- Students pursuing an Associate Degree program must complete their program within 90 credit hours to retain financial aid eligibility.

-• Students pursuing a Baccalaureate Degree program must complete their program within 180 credit hours to retain financial aid eligibility.
+- Students pursuing a Baccalaureate Degree program must complete their program within 180 credit hours to retain financial aid eligibility.

-SAP Qualitative Measure
+SAP Qualitative Measure (GPA)

 Cumulative GPA

-The GPA requirements for SAP purposes are:
+The GPA requirements for SAP are:

-• Undergraduate Freshmen (0-29 credits): 1.80
+- Undergraduate Freshmen (0-29 credits): 1.80

-• All other Undergraduate Students (30+ credits): 2.00
+- All other Undergraduate Students (30+ credits): 2.00

-• All Graduate Students: 3.00
+- All Graduate Students: 3.00

-Withdrawals (W): Courses dropped after the add/drop period for which the student receives a “W” grade are not included in the cumulative GPA.
+- Withdrawals (W): Courses dropped after the add/drop period for which the student receives a “W” grade are not included in the cumulative GPA.
 If a student does not officially withdraw from a course and receives an “F” grade it is included in the cumulative GPA.

-Incompletes (I) or Not Reported (NR): Courses in which a student currently has an Incomplete or Not Reported grade are not be included in the cumulative GPA.
+- Incompletes (I) or Not Reported (NR): Courses in which a student currently has an Incomplete or Not Reported grade are not be included in the cumulative GPA.
 Once a letter grade (A, B, C, D, and F) is assigned, it will be factored into the GPA determination the next time SAP is evaluated.

-Repeated courses: For courses repeated, only the most recent grade is included in the cumulative GPA.
+- Repeated courses: For courses repeated, only the most recent grade is included in the cumulative GPA.

 Financial Aid Warning Status